Columbus Blue Jackets Takeaways From Quiet Free Agency Day

 The Columbus Blue Jackets were expected to be relatively quiet as free agency frenzy began around the NHL.
 Thus far, that has held true to form.

 They did sign three players Sunday, including defenseman Tommy Cross, Adam Clendening and Dillon Simpson.
+(Update: Per TSN’s Darren Dreger, the Blue Jackets have signed Riley Nash to a three-year deal worth $2.75 million per season.)

 Many of you will know Cross as he is the all-time leader in games played in Providence Bruins history.
 He was also their captain for the last three seasons.
 He has just three games of NHL experience since being taken 35th overall in the 2007 NHL Draft.